Physical Therapy Modalities

 Typically we combine Class III laser, with ultrasound to enhance the tissue repair.

-In our Gurnee office we have the class III and class IV laser machine that can be used stand alone or with other modalities as well. ( See our Laser section with videos)
+In our Gurnee office we have the class III and class IV laser machine that can be used stand alone or with other modalities as well. ( See our Laser section)